jboss-developer/jboss-brms-quickstarts/helloworld-cep/README.md

 Author: Rafael Benevides
 Level: Intermediate
 Technologies: CDI, JSF, Drools
-Summary: This Quickstart shows a basic example for CEP
+Summary: The `helloworld-cep` quickstart shows a basic example for CEP
 Target Product: BRMS
-Product Versions: EAP 6.1, EAP 6.2
 Source: <https://github.com/jboss-developer/jboss-brms-quickstarts>

 What is it?
 -----------

-This project demonstrates a basic example of CEP - Complex Event Processing.
+The `helloworld-cep` quickstarts demonstrates a basic example of CEP - Complex Event Processing.
 Each financial transaction, for example `Credit Card`, `Deposit` or `Withdrawal`, is an event that occurs on the user account.

 For demonstration purposes, 3 rules are defined to evaluate and detect the following fraudulent transactions: